m23leung/employee-monthly-payslip/README.md

 ## Design and Architecture

-- I have developed this program using an OOP approach, where ES6 classes are used to preserve encapsulation.

 ![execution flow diagram](architecture_flow.png)

+- Single responsibility principle was implemented to design the above architecture diagram.
+- Recursion was used to calculate the total taxable amount on the annual income (See annualPayCalculator.js).
+- Any constant/configurable data are stored in constants folder (Valid commands, Error messages, annual income tax table).
+- Some error checking has been added to ensure valid commands & arguments are entered.
+Otherwise, it will throw an error.

 ## Testing

-- I have implemented TDD during development, with unit and integration testing.
-Please see test folder.
+- I have implemented TDD during development, with proper unit testing.
+Please see test folder for the test cases.

-## Assumptions and improvements
+## Assumptions

+- I have made the assumption that if the annual salary entered is negative, to not generate the monthly payslip and instead, throw an error.